wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/active-directory/includes/1-introduction.md

-Automating Active Directory related tasks allows administrators to considerably reduce the amount of time and effort it takes to add, remove, or update users, user roles and objects in the Active Directory server.
-Any company with a large number of users would greatly benefit from automating Active Directory user and object management.
+Automating Microsoft Azure Active Directory (Azure AD) related tasks allows administrators to considerably reduce the time and effort that it takes to add, remove, or update users, user roles, and objects in the Active Directory server.
+Any company with multiple users would greatly benefit from automating Active Directory user and object management.

-Consider the example of a large company, whose IT department must create a new Active Directory user for every new hire.
-The new employee’s details are received by e-mail from HR.
-The e-mail is parsed, and the employee’s details are stored in variables.
+Consider the example of a large company whose IT department must create a new Active Directory user for every new hire.
+The new employee’s details are received by email from the Human Resources department, and then the email will be parsed and the employee’s details will be stored in variables.

-WinAutomation connects to the Active Directory server, creates a new user with the details and credentials provided.
-The user is added to a group, and a computer object is created for them as well.
+WinAutomation connects to the Active Directory server and then creates a new user with the provided details and credentials.
+Then, the user will be added to a group, and a computer object will be created for them as well.

-This module will demonstrate some of the most common uses of Active Directory Actions.
+This module demonstrates some of the most common uses of Active Directory actions.

 ## Learning objectives

-This module will demonstrate how to create processes that will:
+In this module, you will learn how to:

-* Connect to an Active Directory Server
+- Connect to an Active Directory Server
-* Manage Users
-* Manage Groups
-* Manage Objects
+- Manage users, groups, and objects with Active Directory actions

 ## Prerequisites

+To complete this module successfully, make sure that you meet the following prerequisites:

-* Windows Server 2016 or later
+- Windows Server 2016 or later
-* Administrator rights
+- Administrator rights
-* Access to Active Directory users and computers
+- Access to Active Directory users and computers
-* Basic familiarity with process development
+- Basic familiarity with process development
-* Familiarity with Active Directory
+- Familiarity with Active Directory
-* Access to the command prompt
+- Access to the command prompt